|Bunny doesn't like to stay still so she's never in focus.|

 Shortly after my post that introduced the hamsters to this little corner of the internet, I was contacted by someone from Kaytee who offered to send some stuff to assist in my plans for habitat expansion.

 What I didn't expect was the amount of stuff they actually sent.
-The day this arrived in the mail, all I could do was sit and stare at it for several minutes before taking pictures to send to Michael, who knew I had been contacted by the company.
+The day this arrived in the mail, all I could do was sit and stare at it for several minutes before taking pictures to send to M, who knew I had been contacted by the company.

 After the initial shock and excitement wore off, I immediately got to expanding the hamsters' homes.